Sassy Blonde Bob.

 It could be as simple as putting leave-in conditioner and combing it through or as complex as teasing, tossing and making it edgy using wax or mousse, the choice is yours.
 Slick this style any way you want using gel or wax and the possibilities will unfold.
 With the right color and makeup, you are sure to be a showstopper.
 In contrast to the relative order here, over the page is a force of nature.

 Many Colors and Spikes.

 This spiky short design with blonde highlights has the edgy punk look and appeal that's similar to those found on the catwalk or in fashion magazines.
 Has all the elements of a great design, it has texture and body from the spikes all around the sides, front and top.
 It has volume and dimension from the red base color, brown lowlights, and blonde highlights.

 A Shock of Spikes.

-Creating this requires styling product for the spikes, mousse, wax or gel will do.
+Creation requires styling product for the spikes, mousse, wax or gel will do.
 Toss the hair around or tease for a messy appearance.
-To make the overall look appear light, flick the ends away, this gives a slight wispiness.
+To compose an overall finish that's light in appearance, flick the ends away to generate a slight wispiness.
 Turn the page and you'll see a similar cut that's toned down and more suitable in a formal setting.